mabakry/alx-system_engineering-devops/0x01-shell_permissions/README.md

 13-change == Write a script that changes the group owner to school for the file hello 100-change == Write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
-101-symbolic == Write a script that changes the owner and the group owner of hello to vincent and staff respectively
+101-symbolic == Write a script that changes the owner and the group owner of hello to vincent and staff respectively 102-if == Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume